mattst/MultipleSelectionScroller/README.md

 'scroll_above_beginning' setting.
 If the 'scroll_past_end' setting is set to true, which it is by default, then the first selection below the middle line on the last page of the buffer can be moved to the middle line, but any subsequent selections can not be.
-In both cases any remaining selections either above or below the middle line will be in the visible region on the screen.
+In both cases any remaining selections either above or below the middle line will be in the visible region on the screen and highlighted so easy to spot.
 It should be noted that this limitation does not intefere with scroll cycling which continues to work correctly.
 [In real-world usage I have not found this inconvenient when it occurs, which is rarely.]

 #### Requirements / Tested